hpowell20/cs2063-master/Lab6/README.md

 # Lab 6 - Broadcast Receivers

+## Pair Programming

+We will again be doing pair programming for this lab.
+Details on pair programming can be found at [Pair Programming](../docs/PAIR_PROGRAMMING.md).
+You can again work with anybody of your choosing.

+**To receive credit for this lab you must pair program.**

+**Switch between the roles of navigator and driver every 10 to 15 minutes.**

+#### Pre-Lab
 Start by familiarizing yourself with the following documentation which you will be using during this lab:

 [Notifications](https://web.archive.org/web/20160303170900/https://developer.android.com/guide/topics/ui/notifiers/notifications.html)